 In case you’ve been in a coma and haven’t heard, there is a student loan crisis.
 According to the Federal Reserve Bank of New York, the total student loan debt of $870 billion exceeds that of consumer credit card debt.
 Apparently, students are borrowing too much to pay for college.
 Or maybe they’re not borrowing too much, they just don’t have jobs that will allow them to make their loan payments.

 Whatever the exact situation, the fact is that individual students have the ability to decide how much money to borrow.
 They also have the ability to decide what kind of money to borrow.
 This means that they need to understand the difference between private and federal loans.

 Actually, in most cases they don’t really to know much more than that they shouldn’t be taking out private loans.
-Given that virtually everyone qualifies for unsubsidized Stafford loans which have a maximum accumulated limit of? $31,000, no one should be borrowing more than that.
+Given that virtually everyone qualifies for unsubsidized Federal Direct loans which have a maximum accumulated limit of $31,000, no one should be borrowing more than that.
 If you need to borrow more than that, you probably shouldn’t be going to the school.

 Private loans are going to have higher interest rates and may require repayment to start while still attending school.
 They generally don’t offer forbearance or deferment options.
 Nor can students take advantage of consolidation programs, extended repayment plans, or government repayment programs that cap monthly payments based on your income.

 While it’s certainly possible to find yourself with financial problems taking out federal loans, taking out private loans makes it much more likely.
 The simple solution is to apply to schools where you won’t need to take out a private loan.
 And yes, at some schools students are more likely to have private loans than at others.